ViolaFlower/Re-Console/README.md

 Re-Console is also available as a packwiz project on GitHub!

 ### 📩 Up to Date
 Re-Console is usually one of the first modpacks to update in a stable state to new Minecraft versions.
-It is also multi-version and multi-loader, giving you the choice between Latest MC (currently 1.21.4) and a version with long-term mod compatibility (currently 1.21.1) on Fabric and Neoforge.
+It is also multi-version, giving you the choice between Latest MC (currently 1.21.5) and a version with long-term mod compatibility (currently 1.21.1 and 1.20.1)

 ![Special Thanks](https://cdn.modrinth.com/data/cached_images/42bdd0b7ac744fbb277bcb8aea88598b682b9c07.webp)